 The same cannot be said for a bachelor’s degree.
 It requires a final project, which is generally an undergraduate thesis.
 And when it comes to credit hours, a minimum of 120 credits is needed for a student to be considered for graduation and conferment of the degree (Wayne State University Bulletins, n.d.).

-According to the U.S. Bureau of Labor Statistics (BLS, 2020a), those with an associate degree usually have median weekly earnings of $887.
+According to recent American school statistics, those with an associate degree usually have median weekly earnings of $887 (BLS, 2020a).
 And the unemployment rate is 2.7%.
-Meanwhile, those with some college education but have no degrees have median weekly earnings of $833 and unemployment rate of 3.3%.
+Meanwhile, those with some college education but have no degrees have median weekly earnings of $833 and an unemployment rate of 3.3%.

 |Math||1.81 minutes||1 minute